the-dg04/hack_ai_round_2/README.md

 thus this completes the whole uAgents chain

-check out the similarity.ipynb file to see out alternate approaches
+check out the similarity.ipynb file to see our alternate approaches on how to generate similarity scores using alernate NLP models